exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 "B"
 ```

-## 2. Generate an amount of seats
+## 2. Generate seats

-Conda wants a system that can generate an amount of seats for their airplanes.
+Conda wants a system that can generate a given number of seats for their airplanes.
 Each airplane has _4 seats_ in each row.
 The rows are defined using numbers, starting from `1` and going up.
 The seats should be ordered, like: `1A`, `1B`, `1C`, `1D`, `2A`, `2B`, `2C`, `2D`, `3A`, `3B`, `3C`, `3D`, ...